 With over 250 re-enactors at Bodrhyddan over the weekend showcasing period authentic uniforms, weapons, vehicles, trench warfare and firing demonstrations, the event ensured that the true aspects of war were not forgotten.
 It is important that people do not forget the sacrifice made by those who served in both World Wars.

 Bodrhyddan served as an excellent backdrop for the event, with many of our ancestors involved in both World Wars and the house showcases many fascinating mementos, medals and much more.
 We are delighted to exhibit these when the house reopens in June.

 We are delighted that No Man’s Land will be returning to Bodrhyddan Hall in 2020 and hope visitors will return again to this wonderful living history event.
-We hope to have more re-enactors, more traders and want to make the event as immersive as possible.
-We would like to thank everyone who has given us such wonderful feedback so far and of course, to the excellent re-enactors who made the event such a success.
+In future, we hope to have more re-enactors, more traders and want to make the event as immersive as possible.
+Bodrhyddan would like to thank everyone who has given us such wonderful feedback so far and of course, to the excellent re-enactors who made the event such a success.